Do you need 3% cash down in 2026 if you use San Diego down payment assistance, and what are your allowed sources?

 You can satisfy your minimum down payment and closing costs from several documented sources.
 Confirm with your lender and the specific program before you write an offer.

-You should evaluate each program based on how much of your down payment and closing costs it can replace, how fast it closes, and whether your target neighborhoods fit their geographic and price rules.
+Evaluate each program based on how much of your down payment and closing costs it replaces, how fast it closes, and whether your target neighborhoods fit geographic and price rules.

 Key factors to evaluate: